*This article is out of date, and we are working on updates. For now, please share your tips and advice for travelers in the comments below.

 There is also a zero tolerance attitude to drink driving which is punished severely.
 Alcohol is available in some outlets including Bahrain Airport, however airline staff deal with passengers who appear intoxicated very strictly and do not allow them to fly at all.

-Stealing is considered a major crime in Bahrain and is usually punished with a public lashing.
+Stealing is considered a major crime in Bahrain.

 In Bahrain the laws around debt have been a major challenge for expatriates during the recession as jobs have been lost and can lead to a loss of personal security.

 Those in debt are forbidden to leave the country, and under Bahraini law someone with a travel ban cannot get a work permit renewed and therefore cannot secure employment.
 This results in a vicious circle of being unable to repay any money.
 Unpaid debt is punishable with a prison sentence.